 Women in white at State of the Union celebrate Trump's job creation statistic

-President Trump was surprised by the response he received by women in Congress — primarily Democrats — when he discussed how much the gender is thriving in our current economy during his State of the Union address Tuesday.
+President Trump was surprised by the response he received by women in Congress — primarily Democrats — when he discussed during his State of the Union address Tuesday how much the gender is prospering in our current economy.

 "No one has benefited more from our thriving economy than women who have filled 58 percent of the newly created jobs last year," Trump said as Vice President Mike Pence stood up to applaud for females in the crowd.

-Cameras in the House Chamber quickly panned to several rows of female lawmakers all donning white who were in their seats exchanging looks.
+Cameras in the House Chamber quickly panned to several rows of female lawmakers all donning white in tribute to the women's suffrage movement who were in their seats exchanging looks.
 One lawmaker then started pointing at herself, giving props to her female colleagues as those around her laughed.

 WHY ARE WOMEN WEARING WHITE TO STATE OF THE UNION?
 DEMOCRATIC LAWMAKERS AIM TO SEND 'LOUD AND CLEAR' MESSAGE